-Our online coaching team of three, Ian Sharman, James Elson & Robbie Britton have been designing simple, highly bespoke training programs built around individual athletes, for over 2 years.
+Our online coaching team of Ian Sharman, James Elson, Robbie Britton & Edwina Sutton, have been designing simple, highly bespoke training programs built around individual athletes since early 2012.
 Between us we have the experience of 100's of marathons and ultras across all different types of terrain and environments and we put all of that experience into coaching you to reach your highest potential.

 Whether you are looking to finish your first ultra or multi-day race, compete at a top level at any ultra distance or simply stay focused and injury free up to your goal event, we can get you there.
 You can read more about some of the races we have been involved in & our experiences/ coaching qualifications further down the page.

 We construct a day by day training program bespoke to you, taking into account your goal race and work/ life commitments.
 You do the training and at the end of each day or week we go over everything with you.
 We then adapt the following week's schedule based on your feedback so that every day/ week of your training is optimised towards getting you in the best shape possible to achieve your goals.

 Initially we ask you to fill out the form below.
 Once you have submitted it, we will contact you with our initial thoughts and get you to give us as much detail as possible about your past racing and training experiences, daily life, strengths, past injuries, goals and ambitions.

 Based on the information you have provided your lead coach will then schedule the initial call, to gain more insight and to openly discuss your program and within 24 hours, you will receive the first fortnight of your training plan.
 Your lead coach will have the majority of the contact with you through email & skype/ phone calls.
 Our other coaches will provide input towards your plan and our communication back to you so that you benefit from a personal relationship with your lead coach with the benefit of the combined experience and knowledge behind constructing your bespoke plan.